ky-ler/moviepass/README.md

 # To Do

--   Disable duplicate movies on list
+-   ~~Disable duplicate movies on list~~
+-   Update "Add to list" button based on if movie is already on list
 -   Maybe add posters?
 -   Style pages